mehulagg/gitlab_test/doc/user/packages/composer_repository/index.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/15886) in [GitLab Premium](https://about.gitlab.com/pricing/) 13.2.
 > - [Moved](https://gitlab.com/gitlab-org/gitlab/-/issues/221259) to GitLab Core in 13.3.

-Publish [Composer](https://getcomposer.org/) packages in your project's or group's Package Registry.
+Publish [Composer](https://getcomposer.org/) packages in your project's Package Registry.
 Then install the packages whenever you need to use them as a dependency.

 ## Create a Composer package